olafurg/olafurg.github.io/source/words/articles/2024-03-03-trying-macos.html.md

 published: false
 ---

-I had never used macOS before in my life apart from the occasional messing about if I come across a computer shop.
+I had never used macOS before in my life apart from the occasional messing about if I come across them in a computer shop.
 But for work reasons I felt I needed to get to know it better.
 That triggered me trying out a Macbook Pro for the first time and go through the pain of shifting from Windows.

 I have mainly used Windows during my professional career but also run Linux as my daily driver for a few stints, and very frequently on the side on personal machines.
 So I was familiar with the "unix" way somewhat and also just been generally curiuos about macOS for a while.
 What the fuss is about.